videlais/learning-javascript/chapter2/index.md

 Including their name, like for the above *exampleFunction()*, functions have multiple parts in JavaScript.

 - *Name* (Optional): What the function is named.
-- *Arguments:* Values passed into the function
+- *Parameters:* Variables representing any values passed into the function
 - *Body:* What statements are inside the function
 - `return` statement (Optional): What, if anything, is output from the function.

+There is also another common term used with function, *arguments*.
+A function is said to "accept arguments" when values are passed to it.
+These *arguments* become the values of its *parameters* inside the function.
+Often, these terms will be seem to be the same thing, but the strict difference is that *parameters* are inside of a function. *Arguments* are any values passed to it when it is *called*.

 If functions are thought of as a series of statements toward a specific task, it can help to give them value to work on and then expect some form of output.
-Consider an example of a function called *addXandY()*.
+Consider an example of a function called **addXandY()**.

 ```javascript
 function addXandY(x, y) {